Seeing Stars: Where the Stars are Immortalized

 There are two different statues dedicated to singing cowboy Gene Autry:

-• The first statue is inside the gates of Anaheim Stadium (now called "Edison International Field"), located at the NE corner of State College Drive & Orangewood in Anaheim (a few miles southeast of Disneyland).
-Gene Autry founded the California Angels baseball team (now named the Anaheim Angels.)
-He eventually sold the team to the Walk Disney company, which erected a life-size bronze statue of Gene in the gardens of the baseball park.
+Gene Autry founded the California Angels baseball team (now named the Los Angeles Angels of Anaheim.)
+He eventually sold the team to the Walt Disney company, which erected a life-size bronze statue of Gene in the gardens of the baseball park.
 It's located just to the west of the main gate.
 Gene stands, cowboy hat in one hand, his other hand extended as if to shake hands.
 And indeed, many fans do indeed shake the statue's hand!

 • The second Gene Autry statue is outside the Gene Autry Museum of Western Heritage, located across the street from the Los Angeles Zoo, at 4700 Western Heritage Way, in Griffith Park.
-This outstanding statue of Gene is larger-than-life.
-The singing cowboy sits strumming his guitar, next to his horse Champion.

 The Jimmy Stewart Flagpole: